Image Credit: Getty Images/aldomurillo

 Start with the child’s natural ideas or sense of ability, and then help them be curious about what they could do.
 To conceptualize this, have kids write down 10 things they could do if something happened, such as 1.
 Call Mom and Dad, 2.
 Find a grown-up, 3.
 Find a friend, etc.

 Keep the list of what they come up with.
-Place it in a location where kids can be reminded.
-If something unexpected happens, they have a plan.
+Place it in a location where kids can be reminded that if something unexpected happens they have a plan.

 3. Be together and talk.

-Have regular meetings with your group and help kids look forward to the future.
+If a group of kids has negatively experienced something together, follow-up conversations can help them look forward to positive future moments.
 “You can help them repair negative experiences by looking toward experiences in the future,” Lundy said.

 Facilitate conversation by having kids write on index cards one thing they missed about not having the get-together.
 Maybe they missed a game they love, swimming in the lake or a certain food.